-Since the number of queries is smaller than $t$, there exists a keyword $x \notin D$ which either is not queried or it has been queried, but in each of these queries $x$ was queried together with at least one other keyword $y$ such that $y \notin D$ (leading to the oracle returning 0).
-In both cases, the adversary cannot distinguish the document $D$ from the document $D \cup {x}$ since they both conform to all queries.
-Therefore, the adversary needs to make at least $t$ queries.
-Clearly, $\n$ queries suffice.
-Showing the result.
+Since the number of queries is smaller than $t$, based on the pigeonhole principle a keyword $x$ exist which has never been queried without another keyword $y \notin D$ present in the query.
+We claim that the adversary cannot distinguish $D$ from the document $D \cup \{x\}$ as the oracle's responses to all queries will be consistent for both documents.
+The queries which do not include $x$ are not impacted by the inclusion of $x$ in the document, and queries that include $x$ include a keyword $y \notin D$ which ensures a negative answer for both $D$ and $D \cup \{x\}$.
+Hence, the adversary cannot distinguish $D$ from $D \cup \{x\}$ and needs to make at least $t$ queries.
+Clearly, $\n$ queries suffice; showing the result.

 Algorithm~\ref{alg:RecoverDocument} recovers a document with $n$ queries.
-The document starts with a known set of keywords $\partialset$ and then keeps extending this set with keywords from the remaining set $\{\kw{\start}, .., \kw{\n} \}$ as long as the oracle keeps returning 1.
+Without loss of generality, we re-index the keywords to represent the adversary's known set of keywords as $\partialset = \{\kw{1}, .., \kw{\start-1}\}$.
+The algorithm extends this set with the remaining keywords $\{\kw{\start}, .., \kw{\n} \}$ as long as the oracle keeps returning 1.
 Eventually, the algorithm returns a maximal extension of the initial set $\partialset$.